ui3TD/Idol-Manager-Unfair_plus/README.md

 - Concert Club venue had its hype multiplier reduced.
 Previously, clubs had higher hype than other venues.
 - Theater show sales and subscriptions start to decay after 30 days since the last single due to staleness.
 It's not so severe in easy/normal mode, but more severe in Unfair+.
 - Theater subscription revenue decreased by 90%.
 Most of the revenue goes to the streaming service provider.
+- Theater attendance for Manzais halved to scale with stamina cost compared to performances.
 - Show media platform appeal values reduced to encourage usage regardless of group themes.
 - Staff cannot be fired using scandal points within the first month so that you can't just hire and immediately fire staff to get rid of points.
 - World tours are limited to 100 stamina so you can't go to all the countries at once.